kailaisun/kailaisun.github.io/_pages/about.md

 # 🔥 News
+- *2023.04*: 🎉🎉  Our work has been accepted by a Cell sub journal, named [Star Protocols](https://www.cell.com/star-protocols/home):Protocol for a distributed smart building solution using semi-physical simulation.
+Hu Yan\*, Tian Xing\*, **Kailai Sun**\*, and Qianchuan Zhao.(Invited article).
+- *2023.04*: 🎉🎉  Our work has been accepted by [Building and Environment](https://www.sciencedirect.com/journal/building-and-environment) journal: [MITP-Net: a Deep-learning Framework for Short-term Indoor Temperature Predictions in Multi-zone Buildings](https://www.sciencedirect.com/science/article/pii/S0360132323004158).
 - *2023.01*: 🎉🎉  My work has been accepted by the [AHFE 2023 Conference](https://ahfe.org/):Multi-Source Information Fusion network for building occupancy estimation.
 - *2022.11*: 🎉🎉  Cell Press reported our work.[Report link](https://mp.weixin.qq.com/s/jDRYjovXeBpyaED2dH1z2Q).
-- *2022.12*: 🎉🎉  Our large head tracking dataset (includs 1 million head boxes) is completed, and will be available soon: **Kailai Sun**, Shaobo Liu, Gao Huang, Qianchuan Zhao.
+- *2023.04*: 🎉🎉  Our large head tracking dataset (includs 1 million head boxes) is completed, and will be available soon: **Kailai Sun**, Shaobo Liu, Gao Huang, Qianchuan Zhao.
 A large vision dataset for head tracking in dense crowd.

 # 📝 Publications